 In 2007, Cortez was promoted to Lieutenant and was assigned to Van Nuys Division as a watch commander.
 In 2008, Cortez transferred to Gang and Narcotics Division where she was the Officer in Charge of Gang Support Section/Special Operations Section, which included the Gun Unit, CLEAR Director, and Asian Crime Task Force.
 In 2013, Cortez transferred to Detective Bureau where she was responsible for the Investigative Analysis Section, under the command of the Chief of Detectives.

-In her spare time, she enjoys hiking, paddle boarding and traveling with her husband and beautiful daughter.
+In her spare time, she enjoys hiking, and traveling with her family.